rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 ### Default layout ("repr rust")

-The default layout of structs is not specified.
-Effectively, the compiler provdes a deterministic function per struct definition that defines its layout.
-This function may as principle take as input the entire input to the compiler.
-Therefore, any of the the following might influence layout:

-- the types of the struct's fields
-- the layout of other structs (including structs not included within this struct)
-- compiler settings
-- the results of profile information which are given to the compiler for the purpose of PGO etc

-As of this writing, we have not reached a full consensus on what limitations should exist on possible field struct layouts.
-Therefore, the default layout of structs is considered undefined and subject to change between individual compilations.
+**The default layout of structs is not specified.** As of this writing, we have not reached a full consensus on what limitations should exist on possible field struct layouts, so effectively one must assume that the compiler can select any layout it likes for each struct on each compilation, and it is not required to select the same layout across two compilations.
 This implies that (among other things) two structs with the same field types may not be laid out in the same way (for example, the hypothetical struct representing tuples may be laid out differently from user-declared structs).

-Further, the layout of structs is always defined relative to the **struct definition** plus a substitution supplying values for each of the struct's generic types (in contrast to just considering the fully monomorphized field types).
-This is necessary because the presence or absence of generics can make a difference (e.g., `struct Foo { x: u16,
-y: u32 }` and `struct Foo<T> { x: u16, y: T }` where `T = u32` are not
-guaranteed to be identical), owing to the possibility of unsizing coercions.
+Known things that can influence layout (non-exhaustive):

+- the type of the struct fields and the layout of those types
+- compiler settings, including esoteric choices like optimization fuel

+**A note on determinism.** The definition above does not guarantee determinism between executions of the compiler -- two executions may select different layouts, even if all inputs are identical.
+Naturally, in practice, the compiler aims to produce deterministic output for a given set of inputs.
+However, it is difficult to produce a comprehensive summary of the various factors that may affect the layout of structs, and so for the time being we have opted for a conservative definition.

 **Compiler's current behavior.** As of the time of this writing, the compiler will reorder struct fields to minimize the overall size of the struct (and in particular to eliminate padding due to alignment restrictions).

-The final field, however, is not reordered if an unsizing coercion may be applied.
+Layout is presently defined not in terms of a "fully monomorphized" struct definition but rather in terms of its generic definition along with a set of substitutions (values for each type parameter; lifetime parameters do not affect layout).
+This distinction is important because of *unsizing* -- if the final field has generic type, the compiler will not reorder it, to allow for the possibility of unsizing.
+E.g., `struct Foo { x: u16, y: u32 }` and `struct Foo<T> {
+x: u16, y: T }` where `T = u32` are not guaranteed to be identical.

 #### Unresolved questions